La Dame de Montrose Saint-Estèphe 2019 - Second vin

 The Wine Cellar Insider - Jeff Leve

-"Generous nose with hints of blackcurrant.
-This is a dense, powerful wine, chewy, with fine but adherent tannins that immediately make their presence felt.
-I love the texture, which envelops the mouth in the best possible way—refined, with bright red fruit and hints of licorice, particularly on the finish.
-Everything is balanced, with lots to enjoy.
-Best enjoyed between 2023 and 2030."
-(Decanter 2022) - Delivery in wooden crates for all orders of 6 bottles of this wine (excluding Point Relais delivery method).
+“A generous nose marked by blackcurrant.
+This is a dense, powerful, chewy wine with fine yet firm tannins that make their presence felt right away.
+I love the texture; it envelops the palate in the best possible way—refined, with vibrant red fruit and hints of licorice, particularly on the finish.
+Everything is balanced, with plenty to enjoy.
+Best enjoyed between 2023 and 2030.”
+(Decanter 2022) - Delivered in a wooden case for any order of 6 bottles of this wine (excluding Pickup Point delivery method)

 Buy your Montrose wines at the best price in a private sale!